 Not really!
 This is not a trekking/hiking tour or trek-intensive tour, but there are a few places that we may be walking around.
 There are no strenuous, long distance walks or full-day hikes.
 We believe that most people in reasonably good health should not have any problems with most of the activities during the tour.
 Speak to us if you have any doubts.

 Also refer to our photography tours faq for more information.

 The cost includes

-- Accommodation on twin sharing basis.
+- Accommodation with breakfast on twin sharing basis.
 Single occupancy option is available at an additional cost.

 - Ground transport on all days of the tour

 - Flight from Pokahra to Kathmandu on Day 8.

 - Photography sessions, expert advice and assistance, image reviews and critiques on all days